Webhook Source

 Adding the webhook to an event source

-In this example, Mailchimp sends the updates under Trigger on Events (seen in the above image) as the user events to the webhook URL with the content type application/x-www-form-urlencoded.
+As seen in the above image, Mailchimp sends the updates under Trigger on Events as user events to the specified webhook URL with the content type application/x-www-form-urlencoded.

 info